 A beautiful detached stone barn conversion on the edge of Exmoor National Park in Combe Martin.
 With the South West Coast Path and Exmoor a short distance away, Nutcombe cottage is perfect for walking holidays for couples, friends and family along with your dog.
 Up to two dogs can happily play in the cottages own enclosed garden while their owners relax on the south facing sun terrace admiring the stunning views and landscaped gardens.
 With no passing traffic you will enjoy the sound of birdsong and gaze in awe at the dark skies of Exmoors Dark Sky Reserve.
+With Superfast fibre broadband it is also ideal for remote working.
 Just 2 miles from the local beach, perfect for kayaking and SUP's and just a 20 minute drive to some of the countries most beautiful sandy beaches of Woolacombe, Croyde and Saunton.
-Shorts breaks Oct to May half term or late notice (minimum 3 nights stay)
+Two night Fri & Sat Shorts breaks available until Easter & from Oct.
+Flexible 3 night breaks available until May half term.

 A lovely stone barn conversion in Combe Martin on the edge of Exmoor National Park, Nutcombe Barn is on a private 6 acre estate at the end of a long driveway with no passing traffic to disturb the sound of birdsong, and no light pollution to dim the beauty of the night skies.
 The beach is just two miles away, and there are plenty of walking spots nearby on the South West Coast Path and Exmoor.
 It is the perfect cottage for families with plenty of space indoors and outside, together with three luxurious ensuite bedrooms that can sleep up to six guests.
 A couples discount is offered when only one bedroom is used.
 The owners of Nutcombe Barn have made the cottage both child and dog-friendly, and ideal for a relaxing holiday at any time of the year.